Expected Sales Tax Due FAQ

 If your expected sales tax due seems off in these states it's likely because you have not set up an address on the "Account" screen.
 Make sure you've set up an address by logging into TaxJar, clicking "Account" then entering an address under your "Business Profile."

 Q: I'm already collecting taxes.
-Why does my dashboard say I'm not collecting enough?
+Why does my Dashboard and Expected Report say I'm not collecting enough?

 There are a few reasons why these two totals could be different:

 - If you sell on Amazon, we address more specific reasons you may be overcollecting and undercollecting here.

 - You aren’t collecting sales tax through all platforms - Double check that you have sales tax collection set up through all the shopping carts and marketplaces you sell on.
 You can find out more about setting up sales tax collection on common eCommerce channels here.